Beh-naz/Text-Clustering/README.md

 # Text-Clustering
-This project demonstrates text clustering using the unsupervised machine learning algorithm KMeans on a dataset of BBC news articles.
+This project demonstrates text clustering using the unsupervised learning algorithm KMeans on a dataset of BBC news articles.
 The goal is to cluster the articles into different categories based on their content.

 ## dataset
 The dataset is the BBCNewsDataset.xlsx which has been uploaded to this repository.